 Next

-If you and your child are ready to overcome the obstacles that leave them feeling frustrated and stuck, and want to learn more about my child therapy services, please use the button above or call (858) 634-0502 for a free 15 minute phone consultation.
+If you are ready to overcome obstacles that leave you feeling frustrated and stuck, and want to learn more about my therapy services, please use the form above or call (858) 634-0502 for a free 15 minute phone consultation.

 Spencer Chernick, LMFT